lucianomrau/TinyML_Anomaly_Detection_for_Industrial_Machines_with_Periodic_Duty_Cycles/README.md

 It contains a jupyter notebook to train/test the ML models and the c-code to run the models on microcontrollers.

 ## Data
-The original csv input data file ('Confidential_Drive_data_Jun2021.csv') are no available due to The csv input files ('Confidential_Drive_data_Jun2021.csv', 'Confidential_Drive_data_Okt2021.csv','Confidential_Drive_data_Jan2022.csv' and 'Confidential_Drive_data_April2022.csv') are not available due to conflicts of interest of the parties involved in this project.
+The csv input files ('Confidential_Drive_data_Jun2021.csv', 'Confidential_Drive_data_Okt2021.csv','Confidential_Drive_data_Jan2022.csv' and 'Confidential_Drive_data_April2022.csv') are not available due to conflicts of interest of the parties involved in this project.
 However, an "input_data.csv" example file is provide to evaluate the models.